Bloc Party: Hymns and Silent Alarm Live (2015–2019)

-Alpha Games and The High Life EP (2020–present)
+Alpha Games and The High Life EP (2020–2023)

 On 22 January 2020, Okereke announced on his personal social media accounts that Bloc Party had begun writing a new album.
 On 22 September 2021, Bloc Party posted to their official Twitter account a sneak peek of the tracklist/recording progress of their soon to be released sixth studio album.
+When interviewed by NME on what to expect of the new album, Okereke said that Bloc Party was "not the same band" and while aspects of the chemistry changed, they were excited about that.

 On 23 November 2021, Bloc Party released the first single "Traps" off their sixth studio album Alpha Games.
 The album was released on 22 April 2022.
 A second single "The Girls Are Fighting" was released on 26 January 2022 and the responding music video was released on 28 January 2022.
 On 25 February 2022, the third single "Sex Magik" was released.
 A fourth single, "If We Get Caught", was released on 24 March 2022.

 In October 2022, it was announced Bloc Party would be supporting Paramore during their 2023 UK and Ireland tour, as well as their North American tour as announced the following month.
 During the tour's London stop, Okereke duetted with Hayley Williams on a cover of the band's song "Blue Light".

 On 21 June 2023, Bloc Party announced a new EP titled The High Life EP, which was released a month later on 21 July.
 It was preceded by the singles "High Life" and "Keep It Rolling", the latter of which featuring KennyHoopla, which were released on 21 April 2023 and 2 June 2023 respectively.
 Justin Harris did not participate in the EP's recording, with bass and keyboard parts instead handled by Skindred's Daniel Pugsley.
 Later in 2023, Harris was officially replaced by Palace bassist Harry Deacon.